 I am Professor of Entrepreneurship at the University of Liverpool Management School and Director of the Brett Centre for Entrepreneurship.
-My interest in entrepreneurship derives from my PhD where I took a critical analysis of the job-generating capabilities of small firms and a shift towards small-scale enterprises in the economy.
+My interest in entrepreneurship derives from my PhD where I took a critical analysis of the job-generating capabilities of small firms and a shift towards small-scale enterprises.
 With time, this curiosity exploded into a range of projects, essentially examining the behaviour of small firms, the people involved (self-employed, entrepreneurs, business owners), their motivations and ambitions, strategies and interactions with their environments.
 Most of my work uses original qualitative and quantitative evidence to address specific research agendas.
 This often involves meeting people in their own environments to gain a sense of their world, although I also work on secondary and big data sets.

 I benefit from working in a field of research that is dynamic, interdisciplinary and attracts highly talented people from a variety of backgrounds.
 My research activity is dependent on collegiality: working in partnership with national and international academics as well as analysts and decision-makers in private and public sector organisations.
 These relations span fully formed collaborative projects through to helping on a specific element of a project.
 I am involved in choosing the appropriate research design, data collection and analysis, and publishing outputs; through to contributing to external think-tanks, panels and committees.

 I have a strong track-record of securing external research funding from a range of sponsors, including national and international, public and private organisations.
 This is as Principal or Co-Investigator, or team member; and as an evaluator of proposals for various grant funding bodies.
 I have developed an extensive network of colleagues and stakeholders across research and practitioner communities.
 This connectivity ensures that the research agendas I pursue are up-to-date, relevant and through peer-review, robust.